 The Exec. appoints sub-committees for areas of work with particularly heavy volume, such as Planning and Licensing.
 It also appoints steering groups for projects and to organise events such as Street Festivals and the annual Community Carol Service in December.

 We are always keen for new people to join our committees.
 It is a great way to meet other local people with similar interests, to gain new expertise and to learn more about our wonderful neighbourhood at the heart of London.

 Standing for the ‘Exec.’

-Some new Exec. members stood at our 2016 AGM.
+Some new Exec. members stood at our last AGM.
 However, we can co-opt new members between AGMs for specific reasons.
-We are particularly looking for these things:
+In 2021 we are particularly looking for these things:

-- People who can help us with fundraising.
+- People who can help us with fundraising and/or communications.